 42 But Yeshua called them to Him, and said unto them: You know that they which are accounted to rule over the Gentiles exercise lordship over them; and their great ones exercise authority upon them.

-43 But so shall it not be among you: But whoever will be great among you, shall be your minister:
+43 But so shall it not be among you.
+For whoever will be great among you, shall be your minister,

 45 For even the Son of Man came not to be ministered unto, but to minister, and to give His life a ransom for many.